 On February 9, 2022, the Company received notice from The Nasdaq Stock Market ("Nasdaq") that the closing bid price for the Company's common stock had been below \$1.00 per share for the previous 30 consecutive business days, and that the Company was therefore not in compliance with the minimum bid price requirement for continued inclusion on The Nasdaq Capital Market under Nasdaq Listing Rule 5550(a)(2) (the "Rule").
 Nasdaq's notice had no immediate effect on the listing or trading of the Company's common stock on The Nasdaq Capital Market.
 The notice indicated that the Company will have 180 calendar days, until August 8, 2022, to regain compliance with the Rule.
 On August 9, 2022, we were provided an additional compliance period of 180 calendar days, or until February 6, 2023, to regain compliance with the minimum closing bid requirement.
 The Company could regain compliance with the \$1.00 minimum bid listing requirement if the closing bid price of its common stock is at least \$1.00 per share for a minimum of ten (10) consecutive business days during the 180-day compliance period.
 If the Company did not regain compliance during the initial compliance period, it may be eligible for additional time to regain compliance with the Rule.
-To qualify, the Company was required to meet the continued listing requirement for market value of its publicly held shares and all other Nasdaq initial listing standards, except the bid price requirement, and provide written notice to Nasdaq of its intention to cure the deficiency during the second compliance period, Nasdaq then provides written notice to the Company's common stock will be subject to delisting.
+To qualify, the Company was required to meet the continued listing requirement for market value of its publicly held shares and all other Nasdaq initial listing standards, except the bid price requirement, and provide written notice to Nasdaq of its intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary.
+If the Company was not eligible or it appeared to Nasdaq that the Company was not be able to cure the deficiency during the second compliance period, Nasdaq then provides written notice to the Company that the Company's common stock will be subject to delisting.
 In the event of such notification, the Company may appeal Nasdaq's determination to delist its securities, but there can be no assurance that Nasdaq would grant the Company's request for continued listing.
 We effected a one-for-ten reverse stock split on January 5, 2023.
-On January 20, 2023, we received a letter from the staff of Nasdaq indicating that we have regained compli
+On January 20, 2023, we received a letter from the staff of Nasdaq indicating that we have regained compliance with the Rule and as of the date of this filing, this matter is now closed.